proveskit/Documentation/docs/Assembly_Guide_V2/Chapter_6.md

    ii.
 Access the GitHub Documentation repository where an STL file can be obtained and printed for the jig.

 !!! note
-    The jig is needed in order to ensure the satellite is squared up enough to fit into its deployment mechanism.
+    The Jig is needed in order to ensure the satellite is squared up enough to fit into its deployment mechanism.

 4. **Repeat steps 1 through 3 for each solar board.**